 It is also something held in common, as its name suggests, it is not owned by any one person.
 In the past, it was very much used by the people living round it as contributing to their livelihood, grazing for their animals, a place where they could harvest its nuts and fruits and hunt for rabbits without having to watch out for the landlord’s gamekeeper.

 So, definitely not establishment.
-I have written elsewhere about the wild history of the Common ( see ).
+I have written elsewhere about the wild history of the Common ( see A Walk on the Wild Side ).
 And it hasn’t always been sweetness and light between the people of the Common.
 As recently as the eighteenth century the people of one Common – side parish took against the people of another and dug a trench around ‘their’ part of the Common.
 In the night the people of the other parish filled in the trench and dug another, giving themselves a larger area!
 Blows were exchanged.

 Now, of course it is used, in the main, for leisure.
 Even so there are issues – Common people insisting on right of way, even when the local authority allow private companies to ‘hire’ areas for events.
 The tradition of dissent continues.